ian-chelig/cchat/readme.md

 - [ ] Implement ffmpeg for collaborative watching and video chatting
 - [ ] Implement Audio chatting
 - [ ] Collaborative Coding???

-### Rewriting client/server to use CBOR

-- [ ] handler should be one file, taking a command and optionally a user_t
-- - [ ] (otherwise pass NULL)
-- - [ ] if it gets a user_t it was called from server, and will handle differently
-- [ ] client deserialize incomming messages and hand control over to command handler

 ### User Handling